 Employees will not be retaliated against for bringing a complaint in good faith under the Equal Employment Opportunity Policy or the Policy Against Harassment, or for honestly assisting in investigating such a complaint, even if the investigation produces insufficient evidence that there has been a violation, or if the charges cannot be proven.
+Such retaliation is a separate violation of the law and of SB LAFCO policy and is subject to disciplinary action up to employment termination.
+Individuals who believe they have experienced or been threatened with such retaliation, and any manager or supervisor who learns of possible retaliation, must immediately report it using the same

+Complaint Reporting Process above.
 However, disciplinary action may be taken if false or frivolous accusations are made in bad faith.